indaco/vitepress-templ-preview/website/docs/guide/getting-started.md

 ## Templ Project Setup

-1. Initialize a new Go project within the VitePress project root folder `docs` as you would for a normal `templ` project.
-Refer to the [official doc](https://templ.guide/quick-start/creating-a-simple-templ-component).
+1. Initialize a new Go project in the `docs` folder.

    ```bash
    cd docs